multani/gcp-changelog/content/media-cdn/index.md

 ### Announcement

 Media CDN supports a dedicated range of IPs for requests to external origin servers.
 [IP allowlisting](https://cloud.google.com/media-cdn/docs/origins#allow-ip) at the origin helps you restrict access to your content by only allowing traffic from Media CDN's IP addresses.
-This feature is **Generally Available**.
+This capability is **Generally Available**.

 ---
 ## 2025-06-25